FromColleWithLove/LSN_Alimonti/README.md

   - Input filename are : samplingmethod(+h if it has some ext. field)\_ising.dat ex : gibbsh_ising.dat
 ### Ex 07:
   - Same as Ex 04
-  - autocorrelation_calc needs these parameters from command line :   pts(number of actually computed autocorr), stop(where to stop computing autocor) ,size(how many datapts. in file)
+  - autocorrelation_calc needs these parameters from command line :   pts(number of actually computed autocorr), stop(where to stop computing autocor) ,size(how many datapts. in file).
+It will then prompt for a filename

+### Ex 08